NickolasBoyer/willwillems/posts/babel-with-node-7.md

 ---
 duration: 4 min
 author: Will Willems
-date: 09-11-18
+date: '09-11-18'
 lang: en-US

 ---
 # Using node with Babel 7

 So you want to use the new babel 7 with node?
 Our goal here will be to set up a minimal node application that is able to run locally and has a build command for remote deployment.
 Lets get started!
-Medium kinda forces me to make these… I know…

 There are a couple of differences with the babel you might be familiar with and v7.

-- Babels packages are now scoped just like many other large organisations Babel has renamed it’s NPM packages.
+* Babels packages are now scoped just like many other large organisations Babel has renamed it’s NPM packages.
 This means `babel-cli` for example has been renamed to `@babel/cli` .
-- No messing around with presets anymore.
+* No messing around with presets anymore.
 You can just use `@babel/preset-env` now and optionally define your requirements in the config file.
-- babel-node has been moved from the CLI to it’s own package: `@babel/node`
+* babel-node has been moved from the CLI to it’s own package: `@babel/node`

 Ok so we have the most important things down.
 You can optionally read more about the changes on babels website but here is what we need to do next:
 Setting up the application structure